codedbyanakha/Screen-Time-Analysis/README.md

 # Screen-Time-Analysis
 SCREEN TIME ANALYSIS.

-Screenn time impacts productivity, social interaction and well-being.
+Screen time impacts productivity, social interaction and well-being.
 The project aims to analyse the phone screen time for a week, from February 9 to February 15.
 The goal is to identify patterns in app usage.
 The analyses focuses on 5 apps - Instagram, WhatsApp, YouTube, Spotify and Phone

 DATA COLLECTION & PREPARATION.